techdivision/import-docs/pages/02.getting-started/03.configuration/02.dynamic-option-creation/docs.38.md

 visible: true
 ---

 Up from version 3.8.0 missing product option values for the `admin` store will be created by default.
-To disable this, override the [default](https://github.com/techdivision/import-product/blob/19.x/etc/configuration/shortcuts.json) `add-update` shortcut, by adding a snippet, e. g. <custom-configuration-dir>/shortcuts.json` and remove the `eav_attribute` related operations
+To disable this, override the default `add-update` shortcut (defined in the configuration snipped of the [techdivision/import-product](https://github.com/techdivision/import-product/blob/19.x/etc/configuration/shortcuts.json) library), by adding a snippet, e. g. <custom-configuration-dir>/shortcuts.json` and remove the `eav_attribute` related operations

 ```json
 {